release date: Oct. 23, 2020

 label: 4AD - nationality: USA

-Double solo album by Adrianne Lenker from Big Thief following the release of the band's 2019 album Two Hands (Oct.
+Double solo album by Adrianne Lenker from the New York-based band Big Thief following the release of Big Thief's 2019 album Two Hands (Oct.
 2019) for which Lenker single-handedly wrote and composed nearly all songs much to the usual tradition within the band.
-Songs & Instrumentals has been issued as double album in vinyl and cd format, and then it also exists as two single albums released in digital formats via bandcamp.com.
-Thing is, "Songs" is the title of the vocal side of the album (running 40:15 minutes) and "Instrumentals", well yes, it goes to show - and apart from that, this 'second part' only consists of two compositions - here, tracks #12 and #13 ("Music for Indigo" and "Mostly Chimes") which runs for 21:12 and 16:12 minutes respectively.
-Apparently, the album came about as the band's live tour activities were brought to an abrupt end due to the COVID-19 lock-down.
+Songs & Instrumentals has been issued as double album in vinyl and cd formats and then it also exists as two single albums released in digital formats via bandcamp.com.
+Thing is, "Songs" is the title of the vocal side of the album (running 40:15 minutes) and "Instrumentals", well yes, it goes to show - and apart from that, this 'second part' only consists of two compositions - here, tracks #12 and #13.
+"Music for Indigo" and "Mostly Chimes" run for 21:12 and 16:12 minutes respectively.
+Apparently, the album came about as the band's live tour activities had been brought to an abrupt end due to the COVID-19 lock-down.

-The album doesn't fall far from the releases by Big Thief, but in general Lenker's solo songs are more instrospective, more quiet singer / songwriter and more stripped down material without a distinct bond to the indie rock scene, and with this album she reveals an even more subtle and near lo-fi-arranged intimate collection of compositions that feel like the most natural thing - which in the case of Adrianne Lenker, it probably just is.
-In fact, the whole album appears to only have Lenker as performer on guitar and vocal (as well as painter for the cover) and basically with Weinrobe as recording engineer.
+This solo outing by Lenker doesn't fall far from the albums by Big Thief but in general Lenker's solo songs tend to be more instrospective, more quiet singer / songwriter and more stripped down material without the distinct bond to an indie rock scene, and with this one she reveals an even more subtle and near lo-fi-arranged intimate collection that just feel like the most natural thing - which in the case of Adrianne Lenker, it probably just is.
+In fact, the whole album appears to only have Lenker as performer on guitar and vocal (as well as painter for the cover) with Phil Weinrobe as recording engineer.

-Lyrically, it's deeply personal, yet on a general level of instrospectiveness - how to deal with emotions linked to separation, loss and... human suffering, and then, it's yet light-hearted music all because of light strumming acoustic guitars and a gentle vocal aided along with delicate percussion.
-Regarding 'track highlights', it's difficult, if not impossible, to point out specific songs when in fact it's the whole album as an experience that makes it so good.
+Lyrically, it's deeply personal, yet on a general level of instrospectiveness.
+It's about how to deal with emotions linked to separation, loss and... human suffering, and then, it's nevertheless light-hearted music all because of light strumming acoustic guitars and a gentle vocal aided along with delicate percussion.
+Regarding 'track highlights', it's difficult, if not impossible, to point out specific songs when in fact it's the whole album as an experience that makes it really good.

 Songs & Instrumentals is a most welcomed album.